 What if the works undertaken by a competent persons scheme member deviates from the building regulations?

-Because the Building Regulations will only allow the current edition of BS 7671 to be the standard for electrical works undertaken - any deviations from BS 7671 will mean that even a competent person scheme member will not be able to self certify the installation, as only Local Authority Building Control have the power to agree deviations from the Building Regulations.
-Similarly if there are proposed to be any deviations from the other related regulations a Building Regulation application must be made to the local authority.
+Because the Building Regulations will only allow the current edition of BS 7671 to be the standard for electrical works undertaken, any deviations from BS 7671 will mean that even a competent person scheme member will not be able to self certify the installation.
+Only our Building Control have the power to agree deviations from the Building Regulations.
+Similarly, if there are proposed to be any deviations from the other related regulations a Building Regulation application must be made to us.

 What happens if my electrical contractor is not a member of a competent person scheme?

-Works carried out by competent electricians, who could be considered competent for the purposes of signing a BS 7671 electrical installation certificate - but who are not a member of a Competent Persons Scheme cannot "self-certify" their own work.
+Works carried out by competent electricians, who could be considered competent for the purposes of signing a BS 7671 electrical installation certificate, but who are not a member of a Competent Person Scheme cannot "self-certify" their own work.

-You will be required to submit a Building Regulation application for your electrical works and this will mean that you must also arrange for a 'Competent Person Scheme' member to undertake sufficient installation inspections (prior to covering of wires and so on.) and completion testing inspections in accordance with BS 7671.
-To allow the said Competent Person to sign an Electrical Installation Test Certificate compliant with BS 7671 and any defective work found will have to be corrected.
+You will be required to submit a Building Regulation application for your electrical works.
+This will mean that you must arrange for a 'Competent Person Scheme' member to undertake sufficient installation inspections.
+This must be prior to the covering of wires and completion testing inspections in accordance with BS 7671.
+This is to allow the said Competent Person to sign an Electrical Installation Test Certificate compliant with BS 7671 and any defective work found will have to be corrected.

-A copy of your installers BS 7671 completion certificate (which is required in all cases) and a 'Competent Persons' Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the client and Local Authority.
+A copy of your installer's BS 7671 completion certificate (which is required in all cases) and a 'Competent Persons' Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the client and us.